antonioribeiro/laravelcs/readme.md

 # Laravel PHP_CodeSniffer
 ## This is a custom Sniff to detect violations and reformat PHP source code based on [Laravel Coding Standard](http://laravel.com/docs/4.2/contributions#coding-style).

+Your source code will be checked for PSR-1 & the Laravel "flavor" of PSR-2.

 ###Usage wih git

 Clone this repository